sftpplus/sftpplus-docs/src/doc_source/configuration-auth/azure-ad.rst

 * Access tokens (used for implicit flows)
 * ID tokens (used for implicit and hybrid flows)

-To associate Azure AD groups with SFTPPlus groups, the `Directory.Read.All` API permissions will be requested.
+To associate Azure AD groups with SFTPPlus groups, the `GroupMember.Read.All` API permissions will be requested.
 No explicit `API permissions` configuration is required.
 Azure AD will ask each user to confirm the permissions.